MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/player-data/stats-leaderboards/title-managed/live-stats2017.md

 Players will see featured statistics on the title's GameHub.
 Featured Stats may also periodically appear in pinned content blocks that users may add to their Home view.

-Stats 2017 operates by accepting stat values as key/value pairs from your title for a player and storing that stat value so that it can be displayed at a later time.
+Title-managed Stats operates by accepting stat values as key/value pairs from your title for a player and storing that stat value so that it can be displayed at a later time.
-Stats 2017 supports Xbox Live leaderboard scenarios by saving stats about individual players so they can be compared and ranked on a leaderboard later.
+Title-managed Stats supports Xbox Live leaderboard scenarios by saving stats about individual players so they can be compared and ranked on a leaderboard later.

-Stats 2017 accepts values sent to it with little to no validation, so it is up to your title to handle all of the logic which determines the correct value for a stat.
+Title-managed Stats accepts values sent to it with little to no validation, so it is up to your title to handle all of the logic which determines the correct value for a stat.

 ## Configured stats and featured leaderboards